-Usanas Foundation is a geopolitics and security affairs organization based in India, registered under Section 8 of Companies Act, 2013, as a non-profit and a non-government organization.
+Usanas Foundation is a geopolitics and security affairs organization based in India, registered under Section 8 of the Companies Act, 2013, as a non-profit and a non-government organization.
 We are an apolitical and non-partisan organization.
-We dabble in a range of activities producing unbiased and cross-disciplinary analysis of global events.
+We engage in a range of activities to produce an unbiased and cross-disciplinary analysis of global events.
 We believe that the art of diplomacy does not evolve in bird sanctuaries of hawks and doves.
 Our approach is realistic and sensible, making way for a nuanced understanding of a diverse range of factors shaping global events and decision-making.
 Our credo is to support governments, scholars, journalists, and businesses in building a multi-dimensional, cross-disciplinary understanding of international affairs while making informed decisions.
-We facilitate the exchange of ideas, thoughts, experiences, and perceptions between the relevant stakeholders through our security-dialogues, articles, forecasts, webinars, and conferences, giving a realistic and sensible framework, which we also call the 'Usanas framework' to decision-making.
+We facilitate the exchange of ideas, thoughts, experiences, and perceptions between the relevant stakeholders through our security dialogues, articles, forecasts, webinars, and conferences, giving a realistic and sensible framework, which we also call the 'Usanas framework' to decision-making.

 In the fast transforming world where the old definitions, institutions, structures, beliefs, and perceptions that defined the contours of geopolitics; diffuse and dilute, generating fears, complexities, and uncertainties, we equip our audience to make sense of it from a realistic lens and sensible approach, and take better decisions.